Sanders to outline 'what democratic socialism means to me'

 "What tomorrow is about," he added, "is defining what democratic socialism means to me."

+Sanders is fond of noting that many of his Democratic rivals now back policies, such as "Medicare for All," that were seen as too costly and too liberal in previous elections.
+But few of the other Democrats seeking the White House share his support for democratic socialism.

+Former Vice President Joe Biden, who has jumped to the top of the Democratic field in part because of a perception that he's the most electable candidate in the race, has derided the notion that politicians must be socialists to prove they're progressive.
+Other liberal candidates, including Sens.
+Elizabeth Warren of Massachusetts and Kamala Harris of California, have noted that while they have problems with the economic system, they remain capitalists.

-Trump and his allies have lambasted Sanders and Democrats, warning against what they call the threat of creeping socialism.
+Trump and his allies have nonetheless lambasted Sanders and the rest of the Democratic field, warning against what they call the threat of creeping socialism.

 In this year's State of the Union address, Trump declared that America "will never be a socialist country."
-Weeks later, when Sanders entered the race, a spokeswoman for his campaign said that Sanders had "already won the debate in the Democrat primary because every candidate is embracing his brand of socialism" and that Trump is the only candidate who will keep the country "free, prosperous and safe."
+Weeks later, when Sanders entered the race, a spokeswoman for Trump's campaign said Sanders had "already won the debate in the Democrat primary because every candidate is embracing his brand of socialism" and said Trump is the only candidate who will keep the country "free, prosperous and safe."

-Last month in Louisiana, Trump referred to Sanders as "crazy" and told the crowd the senator had "not good energy."
+On Tuesday in Iowa, Trump claimed Democrats will "destroy this country" and turn the U.S. into "another Venezuela."

+"Don't let it happen to us," Trump warned at an Iowa GOP dinner in West Des Moines.

 Sanders last spoke in depth about democratic socialism in November 2015.
-Also speaking in Washington, he invoked the legacies of Franklin Delano Roosevelt and the Rev. Dr. Martin Luther King Jr., arguing that democratic socialism was reflected in their priorities.
+Also speaking in Washington, he invoked the legacies of President Franklin D. Roosevelt and the Rev. Dr. Martin Luther King Jr., arguing that democratic socialism was reflected in their priorities.

 While in Tuesday's interview Sanders promised he would be more explicit this time in describing his belief in democratic socialism, some of the themes he will discuss echo the 2015 remarks, including positioning himself as the heir of the ideals that originated with Roosevelt in 1944.